Friday 25 October 2024

 If you haven't come across RUX before, the 70l is a rugged, compressible, weatherproof, soft sided gear storage container with a wide rigid opening for easy access, a secure stowable lid and modular straps for easy carry.
 Designed in Canada, and now also available in Europe, we use them all of the time!

-We decided to remove the middle seat from the second row, and used the existing frame to build a platform from our Yeti cooler.
+We decided to remove the middle seat from the second row, and used the existing frame to build a platform for our Yeti cooler.
 The Yeti Tundra 45 fits perfectly, and the Harvest Red is almost a match to Budgie's paintwork!

 Land Rover Defender Campervan